2021 Keynote Speaker: Monique Gray Smith

 Profile: Monique Gray Smith

 Monique Gray Smith is a proud Mom of teenage twins and an award-winning, best-selling author.
 Her first published novel, Tilly: A Story of Hope and Resilience won the 2014 Canadian Burt Award for First Nation, Métis and Inuit Literature.
-Since then, Monique has had 6 books come out, including My Heart Fills with Happiness, which has won numerous awards, as well as Speaking our Truth: A Journey of Reconciliation which as a finalist for the TD Canadian Children’s Literature Award.
-In the fall of 2019, every child in Canada entering grade one received a copy of the dual language, English/French and Cree edition of My Heart Fills with Happiness.
-Monique’s latest release, Tilly and the Crazy Eights is a novel about an epic road trip that Tilly and eight Indigenous Elders take.
-The story reminds the reader of the power of the human spirit and that love is medicine.
-In November 2019, Tilly and the Crazy Eights won the First Nations Reads in the Young Adult/Adult Category.
-Monique is Cree, Lakota and Scottish and has been sober and involved in her healing journey for over 28 years.
+Since then, Monique has had 6 books come out that cover a broad spectrum of ages, topics and emotions.
+Woven into all of Monique’s writing, speaking engagements and online courses is the teaching that Love is Medicine.
+Monique’s novel, Tilly and the Crazy Eights was longlisted for Canada Reads 2021.
+Monique is well known for her contributions to the journey of Truth and Reconciliation, including being honoured with the 2019 City of Victoria Leadership Award for Reconciliation.
+She is an appointed member of the Board of Directors of Royal Roads University and the Minister’s Advisory Council for Indigenous Women for the Government of BC.
+Monique is Cree, Lakota and Scottish and has been sober and involved in her healing journey for over 29 years.
 She is well known for her storytelling, spirit of generosity and focus on resilience.

 Workshop Session I - 10:00-11:00